 How well does your business understand fleet vehicle compliance?
-Completing driving licence checks online for employees and using company vehicle inspection lists are just two examples of steps you can take to work within guidelines.
+Completing driving licence checks online for employees, using company vehicle inspection lists, and completing grey fleet vehicle checks are three examples of steps you can take to work within guidelines.

 Regularly Inspect Your Vehicles